 Thursday 30th August 2018

 We have some bee-witching visitors in the garden for the summer, a swarm of 200 crocheted bees!
-Blagdon residents may have already seen them in the village orchard and at the village fete, and now we’re very pleased to have these cuddly honeys with us in the organic garden to raise money for real bees, a species under real threat.
+Blagdon residents may have already seen them in the village orchard and at the village fete.
+Now we’re very pleased to have these cuddly honeys with us in the organic garden to raise money for real bees, a species under threat.

 The final installation is a culmination of all those hours of work from so many in the community and it’s definitely something they can all be proud of – not too shab-bee!